North Carolina Police Officer Fired For Obeying ‘Billy Graham Rule,’ Refusing To Train A Female Colleague

 Specifically, back in 2017, Torres had been with the Lee County Sheriff’s Office for five years.
 His boss asked him to train a female colleague, an assignment that would have resulted in him being alone with her for extended periods of time.
 He declined, citing “the strong and sincere religious belief that the Holy Bible prohibits him, as a married man, from being alone for extended periods with a female who is not his wife,” as he says in his lawsuit.
 He asked for a religious exemption.

-According to Torres’ lawsuit, his superiors expressed their “anger” of his religious beliefs, and then “alternately granted and denied.”
+According to Torres’ lawsuit, his superiors expressed their “anger” of his religious beliefs, and then “alternately granted and denied” his request.
 A few weeks later, he was fired.
 Further, Torres alleges, his former superiors gave him bad references when he applied for jobs at other police departments.

 Torres has since sued, seeking monetary compensation for emotional distress, as well as lost wages, both at his former job and at future jobs, according to The Charlotte Observer.
 He’s seeking $300,000.